mikelui/mikelui.github.io/_posts/2018-07-22-jekyll-nested-blocks.md

   1. Adding rules for custom generation of static files
   2. Supporting new markdown formats
-  3. New commands (which could overlap other categories)
+  3. New commands (which can overlap other categories)
   4. Extending *[Liquid][liquid]* with custom templates, and
   5. Adding build hooks, e.g. generating a new page only after a new collection is rendered to HTML.